 The Secretary of the Interior has established the criteria for evaluating properties for inclusion in the National Register (36 CFR Part 60).
 In accordance with the criteria, properties are eligible if they are significant in American history, architecture, archaeology, engineering, or culture.
 The quality of significance is present in historic properties that possess integrity of location, design, setting, materials, workmanship, feeling, and association, and:

-Are associated with events that have made a significant contribution to the broad patterns of our history; or
+- Are associated with events that have made a significant contribution to the broad patterns of our history; or - Are associated with the lives of persons significant in our history; or

 2 54 USC §300101 et seq.